-19.The ORR has put forward a new proposal for the indexation of track access charges which would introduce uncertainty and complexity into the process without any clear additional incentives or levers that TOCs are able to influence.
+- 19. The ORR has put forward a new proposal for the indexation of track access charges which would introduce uncertainty and complexity into the process without any clear additional incentives or levers for TOC influence.
 We do not see merit in this approach.
 Transferring additional inflation risk to train operators, franchised or open access, from NR, is not supported by the operating community.

-We consider that the simple, RPI-based indexation approach that has operated since privatisation is both transparent and implementable, especially in the context of any changes to the franchising process and the potential exposure of TOCs to changes in charges at future periodic reviews.

-- 20.We have been engaging with the ORR to address the most effective means of ensuring that the involvement of NR in the volume wash-up for Electric Current for Traction (EC4T) does not result in unintended outcomes.
-We believe that, particularly for the Southern DC ESTA, a correction factor based around the outturn trend in CP4 will be necessary if the ORR proceeds with its proposal that some of the wash-up should be retained by NR.
-The ORR's Final Determination must provide a straightforward and transparent mechanism to incentivise NR to minimise transmission losses and to maintain the electrification infrastructure effectively, irrespective of whether EC4T consumption is modelled or metered.
-We consider that NR's contribution in this area could have a significant effect on reducing both the industry's costs and carbon footprint, and therefore that securing meaningful engagement from NR is a key requirement for train operators and our stakeholders. - 21.We welcome the ORR's approach on EC4T metering, recognising that the industry is best-placed to work together to encourage and adopt appropriate techniques.
-We consider that partial fleet metering should significantly reduce or eliminate operators' overall wash-up exposure, when, as proposed, 30% of fleets are metered, and that the ORR should take a decision on this as soon as possible to encourage the development of business cases that support further metering.
-We believe that the ORR should take into account industry proposals on how exposure to the wash-up is calculated, and that this should be approved in advance of the commencement of CP5. - 22.Chapter 16 of the DD sets out a number of issues relating to track access charging.
-As outlined above, we consider that the importance, complexity and interdependence of charging, incentives and the business model for train operators requires a measured, inclusive process to determine the principles and framework for CP6. - 23.We consider that there has been substantial progress made with respect to the modelling of the variable elements of Network Rail's cost base.

-We support the use of the VTISM tool for track damage indicators, and believe that similar approaches could be adopted with merit for electrification, signalling and civils renewals, alongside maintenance for the subsequent Periodic Review process.
+We consider that the simple, RPI-based indexation approach that has operated since privatisation is both transparent and implementable, especially in the context of any changes to the franchising process and the potential exposure of TOCs to changes in charges at future periodic reviews. - 20.We have been engaging with the ORR to address the most effective means of ensuring that the involvement of NR in the volume wash-up for electric current for traction (EC4T) does not result in unintended outcomes.
+The ORR's Final Determination must incentivise NR to minimise transmission losses and to maintain the electrification infrastructure effectively, irrespective of whether EC4T consumption is modelled or metered.
+We consider that NR's contribution in this area could have a significant effect on reducing both the industry's costs and carbon footprint, and therefore that securing meaningful engagement from NR is a key requirement for train operators and our stakeholders. - 21.We welcome the ORR's approach on EC4T metering, recognising that the industry is bestplaced to work together to encourage and adopt appropriate techniques.
+We consider that partial fleet metering should significantly reduce or eliminate operators' overall washup exposure, when, as proposed, 30% of fleets are metered.
+We believe that the ORR should take into account industry proposals on how exposure to the wash-up is calculated, and that this should be approved in advance of the commencement of CP5. - 22.Chapter 16 of the Draft Determination sets out a number of issues relating to track access charging.
+As outlined above, we consider that the importance, complexity and interdependence of charging, incentives and the business model for train operators requires a measured, inclusive process to determine the principles and framework for CP6. - 23.We consider that there has been substantial process made with respect to the modelling of the variable elements of Network Rail's cost base.
+We support the use of the VTISM tool for track damage indicators, and believe that similar approaches could be adopted with merit for signalling and civils renewals as well as maintenance for the subsequent

+Periodic Review process.
 The ORR should make provision of transparent, disaggregated and appropriate cost modelling tools a required output to provide confidence in the future structure of charges.